 Microwaves make a perfect partner for the average kitchen oven.
-First, they give you an easy set of controls for your oven fan, which can siphon away smells and even decrease grease build-up on surrounding cabinets – with multiple fan speeds to increase air flow if necessary.
+First, they give you an easy set of controls for your oven fan/ ventilation system, which can siphon away smells and even decrease grease build-up on surrounding cabinets – with multiple fan speeds to increase air flow if necessary.
 Many over the range microwaves also include lights to increase visibility a bit, quick timers that may work much better than your kitchen timer, and other features that help with multiple cooking projects!

 Over the Range Microwave Features to Look For